If somebody asked me “can I be an influencer”, I’ll be honest, I’d struggle not to laugh.

 Here are 7 points I’ve learnt in 10 years in the industry I wish I knew before posting on socials:

 1) DO NOT become a creator to become rich and famous

 I don’t know one social first creator that has had a sustained period of success because they wanted to become famous.
 Those are potential very positive by-products of creation, but the reality is that unless you’d be willing to create for free you won’t strive to see it out when things don’t go the way you’d expect.
 The most successful creators in the world today would continue to make videos if there was no money in it.

 2) Create on a subject you’re passionate about and you know better than most

-For your own (and others) sanity focus on a topic you’re passionate about and you know better than most.
+For your own (and others) sanity focus on a topic you’re passionate about.
+I have with my Tik Tok on influencer marketing!
+You should also know the content better than most.
 If you’re also enjoying it that means you’ll approach it with more enthusiasm and motivation and ultimately that’ll shine through.